fugerit-org/fj-doc/fj-doc-mod-opencsv/README.md

 *Since* : fj-doc 0.6

-*Native support*  :
-Disabled, native support will be added in a future release.
-OpenCSV native support must be verified.

 *Quickstart* :
 Basically this is only a type handler, see core library [fj-doc-base](../fj-doc-base/README.md).
 NOTE: If you have any special need you can open a pull request or create your own handler based on this.